 The Company retains a 17.2% shareholding in the company.

 MAM is included in the Company accounts at its fair value.
 The basis for valuation annualises the most recent quarterly earnings of MAM, applies a median of a peer group price earnings multiple with an unlisted liquidity discount of 20% (although the Directors may adjust the discount depending on market conditions).
 Performance fee earnings multiples are further discounted by 50%.
 Surplus net assets are then added, having deducted 200% of Regulatory Capital.
-It is intended that the valuation is updated each quarter and will be announced to the market.
+The valuation is updated each quarter and will be announced to the market.

 Further information on MAM is available on their website here.